Category: Featured

 • Leave egos at the door: Encourage open communication and mutual respect between IT and clinical teams.

-• Build a shared vision: Ensure both teams understand the goals and are working towards the same outcomes.
+• Build a shared virtual care vision: Ensure both teams understand the goals and are working towards the same outcomes.

 • Break down silos: Promote cross-functional collaboration and knowledge sharing.